svin24/svin24.github.io/content/blog/visurf-announcement.md

 Regardless, any improvements to visurf or to NetSurf will also improve the other.

-To support the third goal, I plan on overhauling [sourcehut's][3] frontend, and in the course of that work we will be building a new HTML+CSS framework (think Bootstrap) which treats smaller browsers like NetSurf a first-class target.
+To support the third goal, I plan on overhauling [sourcehut's][3] frontend[^1], and in the course of that work we will be building a new HTML+CSS framework (think Bootstrap) which treats smaller browsers like NetSurf a first-class target.
 The goal for this effort will be to provide a framework that allows for conservative use of newer browser features, with suitable fallbacks, with enough room for each website to express its own personality in a manner which is beautiful and useful on all manner of web browsers.

 [3]: https://sourcehut.org
+[^1]: Same interface, better code.